 Go through the steps in your demand planning process and identify which steps apply to your business and can be executed at the right time.

-For example, you may want to consider organizing your internal data and conducting an initial forecast before you combine it with external data.
+For example, you may want to consider organising your internal data and conducting an initial forecast before you combine it with external data.
 Similarly, you may want to think about reconciling bottom-up and top-down forecasts together before arriving at a final forecast, depending on how much data your company has access to.

 Set demand planning goals